-For the purpose of the statement of cash flows, cash and cash equivalents comprise cash at bank, cash with brokers and cash in hand.
+For the purpose of the statement of cash flows, cash and cash equivalents comprise cash at bank and cash with brokers.
 Cash and cash equivalents are carried at amortised cost because: (i) they are held for collection of contractual cash flows and those cash flows represent SPPI, and (ii) they are not designated at FVTPL.